LSC-Labs/OnAir-Light/doc/howto-assembly.md

 To build the internal antenne, you have to interrput the connection of the build in antenna and attach a coax wire.
 ![Antenna Board](resources/Antenna01.png)

-At the end of the antenna the shield has to be stripped in length of 3.1 cm.
+Use a 50 Ohm coax cable (RG178).
+The antenna shield has to be stripped in length of 3.1 cm.

  At the end it should look like:

 ![Antenna Board](resources/Antenna02.png)

 ## Battery/Akku support